postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 ### Setting up SSO

-Only an Enterprise team administrator can configure SSO for a Postman team.
+Only an Enterprise team administrator (admin) can configure single sign-on (SSO) for a Postman team.

 In [Team Settings](https://app.getpostman.com/dashboard/teams/edit){:target="_blank"} for an enterprise plan, scroll down and click the **Add a new authentication method** button.